WebAhead/client-token-auth/README.md

 ## Part 3: fetching user details

-We now log in, and we're even persisting the token.
+We can now log in, and we're even persisting the token.
 If you refresh the page you should see the token is still there in localStorage in your dev tools.

 Unfortunately we still just see the login form, since we only fetch the user details when the user actively logs in.
 However the whole point of storing the token was so the user _doesn't_ have to log in every time.

-We need to check if there's a token, then fetch the user details from the API using it.
+We need to check if there's a stored token, then fetch the user details from the API using that token.
 The API has a `GET /users/me` endpoint for retrieving the logged in user.
 We need to send the token in our request's `authorization` header (with "Bearer" appended).
 The HTTP request should look like this:

 ```
 GET https://dogs-rest.herokuapp.com/v1/users/me/